Where growth usually breaks in Post-acquisition tech

 -

-Team ambiguity: Legacy marketers, acquired marketers, sales leadership, agencies, and product teams all keep their prior assumptions unless someone redraws decision rights and operating cadence.
+Team ambiguity: Legacy marketers, acquired marketers, sales leadership, agencies, and product teams all keep their prior assumptions unless someone redraws decision rights and the operating cadence.

 -